 Mental resilience means the ability of an individual to respond to stress and adversity in a healthy way.
-It is not necessarily a personality or genetic trait that you are born with or without, but rather a set of skills and coping mechanisms that can be learned.
+Being mentally resilient is not necessarily a personality or genetic trait that you are born with or without.
+Rather, it’s a set of skills and coping mechanisms that can be learned.
 Mentally resilient people aren’t immune to stress – but they have learned and practiced coping techniques that help balance negative emotions with positive ones.

 Having mental resilience allows you to deal with life’s challenges, reach your potential and form positive relationships.
 It also helps you feel better in your own skin, have the confidence and self-esteem to connect with others and appreciate your experiences and enjoy the environment in which you live.
 In a nutshell, developing mental resilience can help you handle the ups and downs that life throws at you.

 How can you develop mental resilience?

 Like any new skill, developing mental resilience takes practice.

 Developed by our team of registered psychologists, the PERMENTIS approach to mental resilience is based on a biopsychosocial model of health.